gruntjs/rfcs/text/0000-liftoff.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-* In doing this, which parts are not backwards compatible?
+* ~~In doing this, which parts are not backwards compatible?~~
+  None known at this time.